 Niwot Ridge LTER all-hands meetings and drop-in data sessions are held the first Wednesday of each month.
 These meetings are a wonderful way to stay on top of our recent research findings, network with senior investigators from across departments and institutions, and gain valuable data skills.
 Keep track of upcoming meeting topics on our events page.

-Each year, we support graduate students conducting research on Niwot Ridge.
+Each year, we support graduate students conducting research on Niwot Ridge that tests hypothesis and predictions outlined in our current research proposal.
 Applications for funding allocations are typically sent out via our all-nwt email list in early February, with a deadline in late February or early March.

 Science Communication and Outreach Course for Graduate Students